 Include the ones listed on the Ag.
 Mech.
 CDE website which pertain to this year’s skills.

+The NCCER Plumbing level 1 text will be used as a plumbing reference.

-text will be used along with AWS standards.(Welding Procedure Sheet)
+NCCER Welding level 1text will be used along with AWS standards.(Welding Procedure Sheet)

 Small Gas Engines will be single cylinder, slant orientation which were given out by Briggs during the Small Engines instruction three years ago.
 Briggs and Stratton 800 Snow Series, Model 12A1020164F8.

-,
+Contestants may need to look up specific information on-line to answer a question either in problem solving or a skill area.
+If so, a computer will be provided and website information will also be given.

 This CDE will be based on realistic, practical applications around this year’s skill rotations.